 On 5 September 2021, the Hon.
-Shelley Hancock, MP, Minister for Local Government, postponed the elections for Wingecarribee Shire Council until twelve (12) months after the date of the Order under Section318B of the Local Government Act (1993).
+Shelley Hancock, MP, Minister for Local Government, postponed the elections for Wingecarribee Shire Council until twelve (12) months after the date of the Order under Section 318B of the Local Government Act (1993).
+The Wingecarribee Council elections will now be held in September 2022.
 The order was gazetted on 10 September 2021.

 NSW Government Gazette Number 444 - Local Government - Postponement of Elections for Wingecarribee Shire Council